Curious4Tech/Hyper-V-to-Azure-Migration-Guide-Step-by-Step-with-Azure-Migrate/README.md

 # Hyper-V-to-Azure-Migration-Guide-Step-by-Step-with-Azure-Migrate
 Comprehensive guide to migrating servers from Hyper-V to Azure using Azure Migrate.
-Covers pre-migration planning, Azure setup, replication, testing, and post-migration configuration.
+Covers pre-migration planning, Azure setup, discovery, assessmet configuration.
 Ideal for IT professionals and cloud engineers transitioning workloads to Azure.

 # **Server Migration from Hyper-V to Azure**